Raponda Ridge loop:

 Town Forest loop:

-From the Lake Raponda Trail head above Green Mountain Beach, walk uphill a few yards to a marked intersection and turn left or go straight for a .3 mile loop, through the woods of Wilmington Town Forest.
+From the Lake Raponda Trail head above the Green Mountain Beach parking lot, walk uphill a few yards to a marked intersection and turn left or go straight for a .3 mile loop through the woods of the Wilmington Town Forest.
 You can find a geocache and a spring house along the way.

 From the Raponda Ridge trail head, hike north on Ware Road.
 The road becomes a trail, and shortly thereafter turn right onto the Ware Homestead & Hogback Connector Trail.
 Follow it for about a mile, entering the Hogback Mountain Conservation Area.
 Turn right at the tee, then after the bridge turn left onto the snowmobile trail.
 Follow it for about a mile to Old Hogback Road and turn left.
 At the cell tower turn right and you’ll pop out at the Hogback overlook for a fantastic view.
 Here you’ll also find the Beer Naked Brewery, Metcalfe Vermont Distillers, the Southern Vermont Natural History Museum, and the Hogback Mountain Gift Shop.
 To return, go back to Old Hogback Road and turn left at the cell tower.
 Follow it to Route 9 and walk a few yards onto Sun & Ski Road.
 Turn right onto the snowmobile trail and continue to the Raponda Ridge trail.
 Follow it and bear left after the bridge to return to the Raponda Ridge trail head.
 It’s about 4 miles in all.